Skip to main content

 Not necessarily.
 If the person already on the account is both the sole director or trustee and the account representative, another person may not be needed.
 If the charity has more than one director or trustee, those additional people will need to be reflected on the account.

-Why are directors being added?
+Why are trustees or directors being added?

 How will I know if action is needed?